chandy619/azure-network-protocols/README.md

 <img width="671" alt="image" src="https://github.com/chandy619/azure-network-protocols/assets/144288806/ca9537b9-f839-4cfd-882c-ce6ff8f1f87a">
 </p>
 <p>
 The last protocol we will observe is RDP (Remote Desktop Protocol).
-You can filter the traffic in WireShark by typing in 'RDP' or 'tcp.port==3389".
+You can filter the traffic in Wireshark by typing in 'RDP' or 'tcp.port==3389".
 Remember that we are already using Remote Desktop to interact with the Windows VM, so when you hit enter, you will see a constant spam of RDP traffic being generated.
 </p>
 <br />